Notre Dame Academy and Convent

 The Notre Dame Academy and Convent is located at 3501 State Street in the Florence neighborhood on the north end of Omaha, Nebraska.
-It is significant for its ethnic association with the Czech population in Nebraska as the only school and convent of the Czechoslovakian School Sisters de Notre Dame (this is not the same order as the School Sisters of Notre Dame) in the United States.
+It is significant for its ethnic association with the Czech population in Nebraska as the only school and convent of the Czechoslovak School Sisters de Notre Dame (this is not the same order as the School Sisters of Notre Dame) in the United States.
 The building was listed on the National Register of Historic Places in 1998.
 The groups were home to a high school for girls from 1925 through 1974.

 History

 The 1880s and 90s saw nearly 100,000 Czechs leave the regions of Bohemia, Moravia, Silesia and Slovakia and emigrate to the United States.
 Once in the United States the immigrants tended to establish Czech-only neighborhoods and towns that were almost self-sufficient, with Czech-language shops, banks, churches and schools.
-The Czechoslovakian School Sisters of Notre Dame came to the United States to sustain Czech immigrants by teaching the Czech language and culture.
+The Czechoslovak School Sisters of Notre Dame came to the United States to sustain Czech immigrants by teaching the Czech language and culture.

 The order purchased Seven Oaks Farm, Father Edward J. Flanagan's original site for Boys Town.
 Afterwards, Sisters were regular staff at Boys Town.